 Seachem Flourite is a type of porous clay gravel that enhances the feel of the natural habitat of shrimps.
 The gravels are black which is essential for your shrimps to show off their true potential color.

 You don’t need to mix any other additive when using Seachem Flourite.
 It works best as a single integral substrate bed in the shrimp tank.
-So, there is no need to spend money for any gravel modifiers.
+So, there is no need to spend money on any gravel modifiers.
 However, if you want, you can mix it with other gravels too!

 Before using, it is better to rinse the substrate under running water.
 Seachem manufactures this product already pre-washed.
 However, as flourite is a natural product, it can contain some dust particles.
 So, I always recommend to rinse it under running water before placing in the tank.
 You don’t need to get crazy with the rinsing.
 Just a moderate cleaning will do.